 This country page contains, or links to, DG ECFIN’s recent analytical work on the economy of Ireland.

-The Commission has made four country-specific recommendations to Ireland to help it improve its economic performance.
+In 2015 the Commission made four country-specific recommendations to Ireland to help it improve its economic performance.
 These are in the areas of: public finances and taxation; health; labour market and poverty; financial sector.

 The Commission publishes macroeconomic forecasts for the EU and the Member States three times a year, in the spring (May), in the autumn (November) and in the winter (February).
 These forecasts are produced by the Directorate-General for Economic and Financial Affairs (DG ECFIN).